TechSavvy4822/Friend.ly/README.md

 </p>

 ### **Gage Dowley**
-*Project Co-Founder • Lead Developer (iOS and Web) • Project Manager*
+*Project Co-Founder • Lead Developer (iOS and Web) • Project Manager • UI/UX Designer*

 Hello, I’m Gage Dowley, one of the co-founders of Friend.ly and the lead developer for our iOS and web versions.
 I’m in charge of managing the project’s direction, ensuring everything stays organized, moving forward, and on schedule.